 My counselling training began in 2005 when I was trained by the Samaritans to work on their telephone helpline.
 Before setting up my private practice in 2014 I provided counselling in a variety of different settings – at a national drug and alcohol service, a charity for families and carers based in South Shields and a high school in Newcastle.

 I set up my private practice in 2014 at the Westoe Practice in South Shields, a Centre for Health and Wellbeing established in 1995.
-I also see private clients at OH3, an Occupational Health Provider in Newcastle upon Tyne.
+I also see clients at the Clervaux Exchange Conference and Business Centre in Jarrow and at OH3, an Occupational Health Provider in Newcastle upon Tyne.
 I work with individuals who enquire about counselling directly, people who are referred by their employers and people who are referred by other organisations.
-I am experienced in providing therapy face to face and also via telephone or Skype.
+I am experienced in providing therapy face to face and also via telephone and online platforms with video calling.

 I provide employee counselling services for a number of organisations based in the North East.
 Since 2015 part of my work with organisations involves working in-house as the Counsellor for an Occupational Health Company.
 I have worked with many people who were struggling with the stress and pressures of work and helped them to return to the workplace and remain in the workplace.